Judo for all ages

 Our programs

 Judo for every age and ability.
-All programs include instruction in throws, groundwork, breakfalls, and the traditions and values of judo.
+All programs include instruction in throws, groundwork, breakfalls, and the traditions and values of Judo.

 Ages 6–14

-Children's judo
+Children's Judo

-• Breakfalls (ukemi) — the most important skill in judo.
-Learning to fall safely protects your child in judo and in everyday life.
+- Breakfalls (ukemi) — The most important skill in Judo.
+Learning to fall safely protects your child in Judo and in everyday life.

-• Throws (nage-waza) — judo's spectacular standing techniques, taught progressively from basic to advanced.
+- Throws (nage-waza) — Judo's spectacular standing techniques, taught progressively from basic to advanced.

-• Groundwork (ne-waza) — pins, turnovers, and escapes taught through drills and games.
+- Groundwork (ne-waza) — Pins, turnovers, and escapes taught through drills and games.

-• Character development — respect, discipline, perseverance, and sportsmanship are woven into every class.
+- Character development — Respect, discipline, perseverance, and sportsmanship are woven into every class.

-Monday & Wednesday at 6:00 PM · No experience needed
+Monday & Wednesday, 6:00–7:15 PM · No experience needed

 Start a free trial

-Ages 14+
+Ages 14–17

-Youth judo
+Youth Judo

 This flexibility lets younger teens continue building skills with their peers while more advanced youth get exposure to adult-level training.

-Flexible schedule · Train with children's or adults
+Monday & Wednesday at 6:00 PM or 7:30 PM · Train with children's or adults

 Start a free trial